Please provide your zip code to see plans in your area.

 Virginia lawmakers passed legislation in 2018 to allow short-term plans to have durations up to 364 days (S.B.844), to expand access to association health plans (S.B.934 and S.B.935) and to direct the state to seek permission from the federal government to allow anyone to purchase a catastrophic plan in the individual market (S.B.964).

-But Governor Northam vetoed all four bills, based on concerns that they would “put Virginians at risk of being underinsured, result in rapidly increasing Marketplace premiums, and undermine key protections in the Affordable Care Act.”
+But former Governor Northan vetoed all four bills, based on concerns that they would “put Virginians at risk of being underinsured, result in rapidly increasing Marketplace premiums, and undermine key protections in the Affordable Care Act.”

-Virginia has somewhat convoluted rules for short-term plans.
-Federal regulations finalized by the Trump administration in 2018 allow short-term plans to have terms of up to 364 days (and total duration, including renewals, of up to three years), and there are short-term plans available in Virginia (from out-of-state association group plans) with 364-day terms.
+At that point, Virginia had somewhat convoluted rules for short-term plans.
+Federal regulations finalized by the Trump administration in 2018 allow short-term plans to have terms of up to 364 days (and total duration, including renewals, of up to three years), and there were short-term plans available in Virginia (from out-of-state association group plans) with 364-day terms.
 But the legislation that Northam vetoed would have relaxed the rules across the board in Virginia.
-(Note that Virginia lawmakers subsequently enacted legislation in 2020 that restricts short-term health plans to terms of no more than three months; this took effect in July 2021).

 Under ACA rules, catastrophic plans are only available to people who are under the age of 30 or eligible for a hardship exemption from the ACA’s individual mandate.
 If S.B.964 had been enacted, Virginia would have sought permission to relax these rules and allow anyone to purchase a catastrophic plan.